Conime2025/conime-multi/content/en/posts/games/bleach-rebirth-of-souls.md

 [[videos]]
 url = "https://www.youtube.com/embed/5KG6lbPnKKQ"
-title = "BLEACH Rebirth of Souls】 DLC第1弾紹介映像｜黒崎一護【千年血戦篇" source = "YouTube / Bandai Namco Entertainment"
+title = "BLEACH Rebirth of Souls】 DLC #1 Introduction Video｜Ichigo Kurosaki【Thousand-Year Blood War Arc】" source = "YouTube / Bandai Namco Entertainment"

 [[videos]]
 url = "https://www.youtube.com/embed/ALv_2Kyov04"
-title = "BLEACH Rebirth of Souls」キャラクタームービー #34｜黒崎一護【千年血戦篇"
-source = "YouTube / Bandai Namco Entertainment"
+title = "BLEACH Rebirth of Souls Character Movie #34｜Ichigo Kurosaki【Thousand-Year Blood War Arc】" source = "YouTube / Bandai Namco Entertainment"
 +++

-Bandai Namco resmi mengumumkan update besar untuk *Bleach: Rebirth of Souls*, menghadirkan Ranked Matchmaking Mode dan DLC Ichigo Kurosaki (Thousand-Year Blood War Arc).
+Bandai Namco has officially announced a major update for *Bleach: Rebirth of Souls*, introducing **Ranked Matchmaking Mode** and the **Ichigo Kurosaki (Thousand-Year Blood War Arc)** DLC.
+This update strengthens the game’s status as a competitive anime-based fighting title with exciting new content for fans.

-### Fitur Baru dalam Update
+### New Features in the Update
-- Ranked Matchmaking Mode: Pemain bisa bertanding secara kompetitif dalam sistem peringkat.
+- **Ranked Matchmaking Mode**: Players can fight online in an official ranked system, delivering a more competitive experience.
-- DLC Ichigo Kurosaki (Thousand-Year Blood War Arc): Hadir dengan teknik baru seperti *Getsuga Jujisho* dan transformasi *Merged Hollow Form*.
+- **Ichigo Kurosaki DLC (Thousand-Year Blood War Arc)**: Features new techniques like *Getsuga Jujisho* and the *Merged Hollow Form* transformation for a more brutal fighting style.
-- Platform: PlayStation 4, PlayStation 5, Xbox Series X|S, PC (Steam).
+- **Platforms**: PlayStation 4, PlayStation 5, Xbox Series X|S, PC (Steam).
-- Tanggal Rilis: 10 Juni untuk pemilik Season Pass, 17 Juni untuk semua pemain.

-{{< related-auto >}}
+- **Release Dates**: June 10 for Season Pass holders, June 17 for all players.

 ### Ranked Matchmaking Mode
-Mode ini memungkinkan pemain bertarung secara online dengan sistem peringkat, memberikan tantangan baru bagi komunitas game fighting.

-Pemain dapat melihat trailer resmi update ini di kanal [YouTube Bandai Namco](https://www.youtube.com/watch?v=5KG6lbPnKKQ) dan mengunjungi [situs resmi](https://en.bandainamcoent.eu/bleach/bleach-rebirth-of-souls) untuk informasi lebih lanjut.
+This mode brings an official ranking system to online battles, challenging the community to practice harder and compete seriously.
+Players can test their skills against evenly matched opponents for a thrilling PvP experience.

+### Ichigo Kurosaki DLC (Thousand-Year Blood War Arc)
+This DLC character arrives with a new, deadly moveset and cinematic finishers.
+Fans of *Bleach* will love seeing Ichigo unleash *Getsuga Jujisho* and transform into his fearsome *Merged Hollow Form* on the digital battlefield.

+Players can watch the official update trailers on the [Bandai Namco YouTube channel](https://www.youtube.com/watch?v=5KG6lbPnKKQ) and visit the [official website](https://en.bandainamcoent.eu/bleach/bleach-rebirth-of-souls) for more details and future updates.

 {{< content-end >}}